GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Return to Work

-Such leaves shall not extend the duration of a Teaching or Project Assistant’s appointment.
+Such leaves shall not extend the duration of an Employee’s appointment.

-Teaching Assistants and Project Assistant appointed on a full-time, annual pay basis appointment shall earn paid vacation at a full-time rate of twenty-two and one-half (22 1/2) days per fiscal year.
-Teaching or Project Assistants appointed on a pay basis other than hourly or lump sum shall earn a proportional amount of paid vacation if their appointment exceeds thirty days.
+Project and Research Assistants appointed on an annual pay (A-basis) appointment shall earn paid vacation pro-rated based on a full-time rate of one-hundred and eighty (180) hours per fiscal year4.
 The scheduling of vacation is subject to the approval of the supervisor and must be taken during the period of the appointment.
 If an employee voluntarily terminates their employment prior to the original end date of the appointment and has used anticipated vacation time, the employee may be given the option of reimbursing the University by working up to the number of hours taken that were not yet earned.
 The hours shall be worked before the employee terminates their appointment.
 If the employee chooses not to work these hours or is involuntarily terminated for cause, an adjustment shall be made in the employee’s final paycheck to reimburse the University for the time that was taken but not yet earned.

 Appearance as Witness in Legal Action

-Where a Teaching Assistant or Project Assistant is subpoenaed to testify in a legal action and the University determines that such subpoena resulted directly from the performance of the employee’s required duties, the University shall permit the employee to take time off without loss of pay to comply with the subpoena if required to appear during their regularly scheduled hours of employment; provided, however, that the employee shall turn over to the University any witness fee received.
+Where an employee is subpoenaed to testify in a legal action and the University determines that such subpoena resulted directly from the performance of the employee’s required duties, the University shall permit the employee to take time off without loss of pay to comply with the subpoena if required to appear during their regularly scheduled hours of employment; provided, however, that the employee shall turn over to the University any witness fee received.

 State Legal Holidays

-The University recognizes the importance of giving employees time off from work for state legal holidays, and therefore, Teaching Assistant or Project Assistants generally are not expected to work on those holidays.
+The University recognizes the importance of giving employees time off from work for state legal holidays, and therefore, Employees generally are not expected to work on those holidays.
 Where the operational needs of the University require the employee to work on a State legal holiday, the employee shall be given equivalent compensatory time off during the appointment period.
 This compensatory time off shall be scheduled by the employee, with the prior approval of the University, consistent with the operational needs of the department.

 There are 9 legal holidays under HR Policy 16.02:

-The University recognizes the importance of giving Teaching Assistants and Project Assistants time off for religious observances and recognizes that religious holidays do not always coincide with state legal holidays.
-Teaching or Project Assistants who face a conflict between a work requirement and any anticipated religious observance should be given an alternative means of meeting the work requirement, provided that the Teaching or Project Assistant notifies their supervisor in the first two weeks of the appointment period of the specific day or dates that will be needed for these observances.
+The University recognizes the importance of giving Employees time off for religious observances and recognizes that religious holidays do not always coincide with state legal holidays.
+Employees who face a conflict between a work requirement and any anticipated religious observance should be given an alternative means of meeting the work requirement, provided that the Employee notifies their supervisor in the first two weeks of the appointment period of the specific day or dates that will be needed for these observances.
 Where the appointment period includes two academic semesters, notice must be given within the first two (2) weeks of each semester.
-When the religious observance falls within the first two (2) weeks of an appointment period (including summer sessions), the Teaching or Project Assistant should give as much advance notice as possible to their supervisor.
-Supervisors may set reasonable limits on the total number of days granted for religious observances by any one (1) Teaching or Project Assistant.
+When the religious observance falls within the first two (2) weeks of an appointment period (including summer sessions), the Employee should give as much advance notice as possible to their supervisor.
+Supervisors may set reasonable limits on the total number of days granted for religious observances by any one (1) Employee, subject to Dean/Director approval.

 Flexible Spending Account

-The University offers Teaching Assistants and Project Assistants the opportunity to participate in the Employee-funded Flexible Spending Account program as administered under provisions of Chapter 40.
+The University offers Employees the opportunity to participate in the Employee-funded Flexible Spending Account program as administered under provisions of Chapter 40.
 Wis.
 Stats.

 Any Employee who discusses, inquires about, or participates in the grievance procedure may do so openly and shall not be subject to intimidation, discipline, or retaliation because of such activity.